apify/actor-whitepaper/README.md

 Drawing on our experience,
-we're now releasing this formal specification of the actor programming model, in a hope that it will help the community to more effectively build and ship cloud software tools, as well as encourage new implementations of the SDK in other programming languages.
+we're now releasing this formal specification of the actor programming model, in a hope to make it a standard and thus help the community to more effectively build and ship cloud software tools, as well as encourage new implementations of the model in more programming languages.

-### Word of warning

-Currently, the only implementation of the actor model is provided by [Apify SDK for Node.js](https://sdk.apify.com), but it uses a legacy API and syntax that is not described here.
-The goal of this document is to provide a north star how Apify's and other implementations of actor programming model should look like.
-Once we release the new implementations for Node.js, Python or CLI, we'll release this document to the public and make it part of Apify documentation.

-## Philosophy
+### Basic concept

+TODO: Finish this

 Actors are micro-apps - serverless programs running in the cloud.
 They can run as short or as long as necessary, even forever.